elephant-xyz/County-scraper/ReadMe.md

 1. Downloading HTML pages for each property.
 2. Extracting structured data from those HTMLs.
-3. Mapping extracted data into a structured knowledge graph schema.
+3. Mapping extracted data into lexicon
-4. Uploading the final output to AWS S3.

 ---